SCHOOL FUNDING LOTTERY (1)

 At school Syd, as we called him, had an aura of stern authority about him and voices were lowered in his presence.
 Folklore advised that he was not to be tangled with under any circumstances, in the classroom, the corridor or anywhere at all.
 What would have happened if anyone had tried to tangle with him was unknown since nobody had ever dared.
 In the more congenial atmosphere of the sixth form those of us who were taught by Syd soon realised that his severe reputation was unfounded.
 He was quiet, friendly and supportive with three notable mannerisms: running a finger inside his ears before every lesson, breathing in with a loud hissing sound and theatrically opening as many classroom windows as he could.

 His teaching style was to sit and dictate notes for most of a double lesson with an occasional short interlude for discussion.
 We learned to listen and to write quickly.
 We were given tests frequently and wrote regular essays.
 It was hard going but we respected Syd for his dedication, his thoroughness, his extensive knowledge and the way he would respond to questions and listen to opinions whenever time permitted.
-Needless to say his classes attained good grades.
+Needless to say, his classes attained good grades.

 In complete contrast Neville was the epitome of an absent minded professor although he was not one.
 He lectured in modern history specialising in the late nineteenth and early twentieth century.
-In his tutorials he would simply talk without notes or text books on any issue that arose in connection with the subject being studied.
-He would leap energetically among different events and historical figures and it was not always easy to grasp the associations he made.
+In his tutorials he would simply talk without notes or textbooks on any issue that arose in connection with the subject being studied.
+He would leap energetically among different events and historical figures, and it was not always easy to grasp the associations he made.
 His knowledge, enthusiasm and involvement were such that listening to him was always stimulating and often entertaining.
-While he spoke he tilted back in his chair at a precarious angle and often displayed an odd pair of socks.
+While he spoke, he tilted back in his chair at a precarious angle and often displayed an odd pair of socks.
 Time passed quickly with few notes taken.

 Syd and Neville are a reminder that inspiring and effective teachers come in many different forms.
-Long may that continue and long may we remember that this is so.
+Long may that continue, and long may we remember that this is so.

 |